 We hope that the process of insurance claims at your practice looks more similar to the best practices cycle.
 But to avoid even dealing with a collection agency and getting straight to an efficient process, here are more features we can learn from the best practices.

-The best practices make sure that this check list is done while the patient is still in the clinic.
-Talk about efficiency!
+Make sure that this check list is done while the patient is still in the clinic:

 Now that half of the work is already done on the front end, these responsibilities help the back-end finish up the process as quickly as possible.